frodo-hu/Acoustic-Anomaly-Detection/README.md

 - **Key Features:**
   - Preprocessing of raw sound data into Mel-spectrograms.
   - Implementation of AutoEncoders for unsupervised anomaly detection.
-  - Application of classical machine learning methods like LOF, Isolation Forest, and PCA.
+  - Application of classical machine learning methods like LOF, IF, and PCA.
   - Comparison between models for anomaly detection effectiveness.

 - **Applications:**
   - Predictive maintenance of industrial machines.
-  - Acoustic monitoring for fault detection in real-world and synthetic datasets.
+  - Acoustic monitoring for anomaly detection in real-world and synthetic datasets.

 ---